Skip to Content

 My priorities might change over time, but essentially these are what drives me onwards every day.

 I focus on doing things that honour these priorities and do something towards them every day if I can.
-The rest of what I thought was important in life takes a back seat and I don’t clutter my brain, heart or time with the things that don’t matter so much.
+The rest of what I thought was important in life takes a back seat when I need it to and I don’t clutter my brain, heart or time with things that don’t matter so much.
+You might enjoy these 4 questions to inspire a simpler life.

 8. Take action when you need to